hlynch/Biometry2021/docs/Week-9-lab.md

 Does it make sense why Kendall's tau=1.0?

 Now that we have some practice with correlations, let play a game!
-Each member of your group should visit [this site](http://guessthecorrelation.com/) and play 20 rounds of a single player game.
-(You will need to make a name to start playing.) **<span style="color: green;">Checkpoint #1: Who had the highest score after 20 rounds?</span>**
+Each member of your group should visit [this site](http://guessthecorrelation.com/) and play 10 rounds of a single player game (each game lasts until you have mis-guessed three times).
+(You will need to make a name to start playing.) **<span style="color: green;">Checkpoint #1: Who had the highest score after 10 rounds?</span>**

 ##Linear modelling